Apple Fritters

 How to Make Apple Fritters

-Make the Yeasted Donut Dough
+1. Make the Yeasted Donut Dough

 If you’ve ever made cinnamon rolls or homemade bread before, you can make this dough.
 The methods are all extremely similar.
 Proof the yeast in warm milk and a little granulated sugar.
 Set it aside to proof and then add in the remaining sugar, melted butter, bread flour and salt.

 What to look for: Your dough should come together on the dough hook, the bowl should be mostly clean and the dough itself should be smooth and feel tacky but not sticky enough to leave a residue on your hands.
-Set this aside to proof.
+Set this aside to rise.

 What to look for: apples should still hold their shape but be mostly soft.
 You want them to hold together in the actual apple fritter after it’s been fried.